 The procedures below may be used to address collateral misconduct arising from the investigation of or occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another).
 All other allegations of misconduct unrelated to incidents covered by the Policy will be addressed through procedures described in the Student or Employee Handbooks.

-Upon receipt of notice or a complaint to the Title IX Coordinator of an alleged violation of the Policy, the Title IX Coordinator initiates a prompt initial assessment to determine the next steps the College needs to take.
+Upon receipt of notice or a complaint to the Title IX Coordinator of an alleged violation of the Policy, the Title IX Coordinator initiates a prompt initial assessment to determine the next steps the University needs to take.

 The Title IX Coordinator will initiate at least one of three responses:

 - Offering supportive measures because the Complainant does not want to file a formal complaint ; and/or

 - Informal Resolution (upon submission of a formal complaint); and/or

 - A Formal Grievance Process including an investigation and a hearing (upon submission of a formal complaint).

 Moravian University uses the Formal Grievance Process to determine whether or not the Policy has been violated.
 If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.